NishantChauhan/CurrencyUtilities/README.md

 ---

-This Angular Project is a front end for Currency utilities Server Springboot project.
-Currently, you can convert the supported currency based on exhange rates provided by https://fixer.io.
+This Angular Project is a front end for Currency utilities Server Spring boot project.
+Currently, you can convert the supported currency based on exchange rates provided by https://fixer.io.

 ---